mhrons/mhrons.github.io/docs/pv_smooth.md

 Both errors are applied at the "future" time t+Δt, whereas the LPF group delay hence Δt depend on the requested PV power smoothing rate and on the LPF order.
 In the simulation, we control the prediction error by 2 quantitative (OLAP) dimensions:

 - Interval of prediction, after passing of which the smoothing impact on the predicted signal is strengthened, is defined by the parameter smooth_int [minute].
 The shorter this interval, the steeper the smoothing effect rises towards future.
 - Standard deviation of the random prediction error (dimensionless parameter SE).
-A new random value is repeatedly superimposed to the future GI signal each time after passing a 6-minute interval of prediction.
-This assures that the random error statistically cumulates.
+A new random value is superimposed to the future GI values each time after passing a 6-minute interval of prediction.
+Hence the impact of random error on GIf(t+Δt) is statistically cumulated.

 GI predictors with two different accuracies have been simulated:

 - “Better prediction accuracy”: smooth_int = 6 minutes, SE = 0.05
 - "Worse prediction accuracy": smooth_int = 3 minutets, SE = 0.1.

 For each method, the smoothing quality and the rate of accumulated energy were analyzed by means of LPF orders 1 to 4.
-Filters of different orders are tuned in order to generate equivalent smoothing quality, provided that the filters of different orders are excited by the measured, optimally shifted input signal (like in IPLPF case).
-When adhering such a tuning rule, increasing of the LPF order increases its cut-off frequency, while the optimal advance Δt increases only slightly.
+Filters of different orders are tuned to generate equivalent smoothing quality, provided that the filters of different orders are excited by the measured, optimally shifted input signal (like in IPLPF case).
+When adhering this tuning rule, increasing of the LPF order increases its cut-off frequency, while the optimal advance Δt increases only slightly.
-The smoothing of PV power during a day with strong solar intermittency was analyzed by the 4 above-listed smoothing methods:
+The smoothing of PV power during a day with strong solar intermittency was analyzed by the four above-listed smoothing methods:
 The results of analysis are graphically displayed.
-The prediction error (see Figure 2, Figure 6) empirically exhibits the following dependencies along partial OLAP dimensions:
+The prediction error (see Figure 2, Figure 6) exhibits the following empiric dependencies along the partial OLAP dimensions:

 ### Smoothing quality by prediction error

 #### Smoothed predicted signal:

 - Changing the value of smooth_int affects the power smoothing quality neither by SPLPF nor by PLPF method, while for all parameter values, the SPLPF method provides worse smoothing than the PLPF method (Figure 3, Figure 4, Figure 7, Figure 8).
-- Lowering the value of smooth_int dramatically increases the accumulation rate by the PLPF method, which is always much larger than by SPLPF method (Figure 5, Figure 9).
+- Lowering the value of smooth_int dramatically increases the accumulation rate by the PLPF method, which is always much larger than the accumulation rate by SPLPF method (Figure 5, Figure 9).
 For some parameter values, the PLPF method even exceeds the accumulation rate induced by the LPF method (Figure 9).
 In the SPLPF method, the accumulation rate increases only slightly and much more slowly than in the PLPF method.

 #### Random error in predicted values: